EU boosts 'no-deal' planning as UK refuses to give way in Brexit stalemate | Business

 Britain said explicitly this week that it plans to break international law by breaching parts of the Withdrawal Agreement treaty that it signed in January, when it formally left the bloc.
 Britain says the move is aimed at clarifying ambiguities, but it caused a new crisis in talks less than four months before a post-Brexit transition period ends in December.

-Investment banks have increased their estimates of the chances of a messy end to Britain's exit from the EU.
-Sterling dipped to 5-1/2-month lows on Friday.
-NO DEAL

-EU chief negotiator Michel Barnier said on Thursday, after talks in London, that the bloc was increasing its planning for a no-deal Brexit at the end of this year after trade talks made little progress.
+EU chief negotiator Michel Barnier said on Thursday the bloc was increasing its planning for a no-deal Brexit at the end of this year after trade talks made little progress.
 "The UK has not engaged in a reciprocal way on fundamental EU principles and interests," Barnier said.
 "Nobody should underestimate the practical, economic and social consequences of a 'no-deal' scenario."

 Britain rejected Barnier's view.
 "We don't recognise the suggestion that we've not engaged, we've been engaged in talks pretty consistently for many months now," a British source said.